foflores/CatAndMouse/README.md

 # Cat And Mouse

+For our capstone project, we combined our individual projects (a graphics engine, AI agents, and a networking protocol) to create a game of cat and mouse played by AI agents over a network.

 Created By: Thomas Laurel, Kenny Niles and Favian Flores

-## About The Project

-For our capstone project, we combined our individual projects (a graphics engine, AI agents, and a networking protocol) to create a game of cat and mouse played by AI agents over a network.

 ## Getting Started